 I didn't feel too bad after day 1 and figured I should at least try day 2.
 During day 2 my legs were pretty sore, so I did have to water down a pass on floor and my vault wasn't quite as good.
 However, my body felt better on bars and I did a great routine, and my beam was loads better.
 The fatigue seemed to allow my legs to settle into the beam better and it was one of the most flawless beam routines I have ever done to this date!
 Day 2 also felt to me more like a "second chance" so it felt like less was at stake.
 That being said, I am not a huge fan of two-day competitions and this was the first and last I ever had to do.
 It was cool though to see that something I was afraid of (the two days in a row of competition) wasn't actually as bad as I thought and there were even certain benefits to it!

-Need help getting started?
+Need help getting started getting read for your first meet as an adult gymnast with USAG or another organization?
 Check out our One-Stop Guide to Competing as an Adult Gymnast.

 Check out info. on the Original Adult Gymnastics Camp!